murinicanor/entropybroker/readme.txt

 some user|my password
 If you change the password and want to reload the user-file without restarting the complete broker, sent SIGHUP to it.
+Of course the size of the password depends on the cipher you configure for the password.
+E.g. 3DES requires 24 characters.

 All clients and servers need a '-I' commandline parameter.
 This parameter can be used 1 or more times.
 It selects one